Discover financial assistance programs, insurance guidance, and veteran benefits to help cover your mesothelioma treatment expenses.

 Harbison-Walker, established in 1865, manufactured products with asbestos into the 1970s.
 Dresser Industries Inc., a company that provided a range of services and asbestos products to the oil and gas industries, merged with Harbison-Walker in 1967.
 Asbestos lawsuits against both these companies began to increase in the 1990s.

 Halliburton received more than 300,000 claims from Dresser Industries alone.
-By the early 2000s, the company couldn’t keep up with settlement payouts, so Halliburton filed for bankruptcy and set up the trust as part of its restructuring efforts.
+By the early 2000s, the company couldn’t keep up with settlement payouts, so Halliburton filed for bankruptcy and established the trust as part of its restructuring efforts.

-Asbestos exposure was a common occurrence in many job duties in both Harbison-Walker and Dresser Industries.
+Asbestos exposure was common across many job duties at Harbison-Walker and Dresser Industries.
 Although current asbestos regulations limit the use of asbestos and enforce strict safety protocols, new cases of mesothelioma and other asbestos-related diseases continue to emerge in former employees.
-This is because the latency period of such diseases is 20 to 60 years after the exposure occurred.
+This is because the latency period of diseases such as mesothelioma is 20 to 60 years after the asbestos exposure occurred.

 Companies under DII Industries produced many asbestos-containing products.
 Workers experienced exposure through handling raw materials, manufacturing products, packing and transporting finished goods.

-Halliburton itself never manufactured asbestos products, but both Harbison-Walker and Dresser Industries did.
-Halliburton inherited all legal responsibilities for its subsidiaries when the companies merged, making it culpable for all past asbestos exposure risks from materials and the work environment.
+Halliburton itself never manufactured asbestos products, but Harbison-Walker and Dresser Industries did.
+Halliburton inherited all legal responsibilities for its subsidiaries when the companies merged, making it liable for all past asbestos exposure risks from materials and the work environment.

 Recommended ReadingStay up-to-date on treatment, research, clinical trials, doctors and survivors